UNARMED is an ongoing art project in memoriam of black victims of police violence.

 Unarmed salutes #BlackLivesMatter, Colin Kaepernick, and all soldiers in the struggle for racial justice and an even playing field.

-Each jersey features the name of a person killed or maimed by police and is in the colors of a local sports team.
+Each jersey features the name of a victim of police violence and is in the colors of a local sports team.

 THE HALL OF FAME